Kiwai language: Dialects

 While Kiwai dialects differ in terms of vocabulary, pronunciation and grammar, differences are minor.

-Vocabulary – Kiwai And English
+Vocabulary

-E. Baxter Riley, had collected words to be added in the Kiwai-English vocabulary.
+E. Baxter Riley had collected words to be added in the Kiwai-English vocabulary.
 A lot of the texts and translations have been modified and added by S.H.R.

 Verbal Forms: Verbs will be placed under the simple form of the word-base, under the five vowels (a,e,i,o,u).
 Compounds are followed immediately after.
 However some of the compounds will be located only under some prefixes.
 These prefixes being: ar, em, emar, emow, er, erem, im, imar, imow, ir, irim, iriw, irow, iw, iwar, or, oror, ow, owar, and owor.
-The word-base, will then be located by ignoring the following initial letters/syllables in words.
+The word-base will then be located by ignoring the following initial letters/syllables in words.

 Evolution

 Below are some reflexes of proto-Trans-New Guinea proposed by Pawley (2012).
 The dialect given is Island Kiwai, unless otherwise indicated.